The Rise of Browsing Agents: A Comprehensive Overview of AI-Powered Web Automation

 - Business model evolution: Services designed around agent-mediated interactions

-- Accessibility improvements: Better web access for users with disabilities
+- Accessibility improvements: Better web access for users with disabilities through natural language interfaces

 Development Considerations